 • HR

-• Tech/Security team
+• Tech or security team

-• External consultant.
+• External consultant

 What is the cost of a SOC 2 audit